 Every year since 2012, I’ve found a new six figure consulting opportunity thanks to employers finding Financial Samurai online.
 Start your own WordPress website like mine today with Bluehost.
 You never know where the journey will take you!
 There’s not a week that goes by where I’m not thankful for starting my site back in 2009.

 Check out the example below of a real blogger friend I know who built up his site after four years and now makes ~$150K a year online and another ~$180K from consulting!
-If you need help creating a website, here is my step-by-step guide for one.
+If you need help creating a website, here is my step-by-step guide for starting a profitable blog.
 A website is the best type of resume in the modern era.

 Examples Of Good Resumes That Get Jobs Is A Financial Samurai original post.
 Not only should you have a great resume that fits on one page, you need to have an online resume as well.
 Having a great website is by far the best type of resume to have to get hired.